 Peace deal or arms race?
-Proposed sale of F-35 jets to UAE prompts fears in Israel
+Proposed sale of F-35 jets to UAE prompts fears in Israel.

 Beyond the F-35s, he said he was deeply concerned about the potential sale of advanced cyber systems to the UAE.
 “This is technology that can easily be passed on or fall into the wrong hands,” he said.

 DeYoung reported from Washington.
-Steven Hendrix in Jerusalem contributed.
+Steven Hendrix in Jerusalem contributed to this report.